hemidactylus/workshop-nosqlbench/README.md

 and then another ten between `SELECT`s and further `INSERT`s.

 > **Note**: we will use workload `cql-keyvalue2` throughout.
 This is functionally
-> identical to the `cql-keyvalue` workload but is expressed in the newer syntax for
+> identical to the legacy `cql-keyvalue` workload but is expressed in the
-> `yaml` workloads, which comes handy when later dissecting its content.
+> modern syntax for `yaml` workloads, which comes handy
-> If you are working with NoSQLBench 4, remember to drop the trailing `2`
-> from the workload name in the following!
+> when examining its structure later.

 Now re-launch the above dry run and look for differences in the output: